Delroy Garrett: JLA/Avengers

-In JLA/Avengers, Triathlon appears in the first issue where he is taken over by Starro the Conqueror.
+An alternate version of Delroy Garrett appears in JLA/Avengers.
+Triathlon is taken over by Starro the Conqueror.
 He only appears around the start, where he voluntarily stays at the Mansion to monitor events as he claims Yellowjacket and the Wasp are more experienced.
-Triathlon is defeated by the Rhino, but being a then-current member of the Avengers, he reappears among the Avengers at the end being transported away from Krona's base when the timestream gets realigned and the DC and Marvel Universes are separated.
+Triathlon is defeated by the Rhino, but being a then-current member of the Avengers, he reappears among the Avengers at the end being transported away from Krona's base when the timestream gets realigned and the DC Universe and the Marvel Universes are separated.